Raju Baruah: Arrest

-On December 4, 2009, Baruah with the outfit's chairman Arabinda Rajkhowa along with eight others, surrendered before the Indian authority near the Indo-Bangladesh border in Meghalaya.
+On 4 December 2009, Baruah with the outfit's chairman Arabinda Rajkhowa along with eight others, surrendered before the Indian authority near the Indo-Bangladesh border in Meghalaya.
 They were said to be taken into custody by the Border Security Force the moment they had crossed the border near Dawki in Meghalaya's East Khasi Hills.

 Release

-After one year of jail custody under Government of Assam, Raju Barua got bail and released on November 27, 2010.
+After one year of jail custody under Government of Assam, Raju Barua got bail and released on 27 November 2010.
 Raju Baruah, was accorded a grand welcome by hundreds of his supporters on Saturday when he came out of Guwahati jail on Saturday.
 Earlier, Baruah was granted bail in two Tada cases and in one CBI case.
 After being released from jail, Baruah left for his native place Bahjani in Nalbari district under special security cover.
 His family and friends came to the Guwahati central jail to welcome him.
 Baruah said he would be involved in solving the Ulfa problem along with others.

 Public reactions & surrender

-On December 5, 2009, Baruah along with the outfit's chairman Arabinda Rajkhowa and Rajkhowa's bodyguard Raja Baruah were produced before the chief judicial magistrate, Kamrup.
+On 5 December 2009, Baruah along with the outfit's chairman Arabinda Rajkhowa and Rajkhowa's bodyguard Raja Baruah were produced before the chief judicial magistrate, Kamrup.
 He with Rajkhowa rubbished police's claim that they had surrendered.
 They emerged as heroes among the crowd for the denial of surrender.
 They got the biggest boost when public encouraged them not to surrender shouting - "Surrender nokoribaw" (Do not surrender).
 "Moi surrender kora nai aru surrender nokoruw (I have not surrendered and will never surrender)", said Baruah to the crowd.

+Coming to peace talk

+As claimed, Baruah came to lateral talk with the Indian government.